wescale/k8s-advanced-training/Authent & Authorisation/exercice 2/README.md

 - Try to list the nodes of the cluster using the new `oidc-user` user (option --user)

 - We can see that the user is getting authenticated but he needs authorization.
-For that, create a cluster role that can do everything in all k8s ressources.
+For that, create a cluster role that can do everything in all k8s resources.

 - Create a ClusterRoleBinding to attach the clusterRole to your user
 - Try to list the nodes of the cluster using the new user (option --user)